 Crabtree Trail is a 8.7 mile moderately trafficked out and back trail located near Pinecrest, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and backpacking and is accessible from September until September.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from September until September.
 Dogs are also able to use this trail.

 I love this trail!
 One my all time favorites.
 Camp lake is breathtakingly beautifully!